zhibailin/MasteringEnglish/02-Make-Abundance-for-the-World.md

 Obviously, __there isn't a finite__ jobs, or finite amount of wealth.
 __Otherwise__ we __would__ still be sitting around in caves, figureing out how to divide up pieces of fire wood, and the oocasional dead deel.

+Most of the wealth in civilization, in fact all of it, has been created.
+__It got created from__ somewhere.
+__It got created from__ people.
+__It got created from__ technology.
+__It got created from__ productivity.
+__It got created from__ hard work.
+This idea that it's stolen is this horrible zero-sum game that people who are trying to gain status play.